reuters-graphics/d3-appendselect/README.md

 Beyond the simple examples above, using `appendSelect` gives complex charts extremely predictable APIs, which helps them work in almost any JavaScript environment, especially within modern component frameworks that rely heavily on functional programming concepts like [pure functions](https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c).

 Charts written with `appendSelect` instead of `append` are easier to think about because they don't have side effects that are contingent on the context in which the chart is called.
-Call it once, twice, 100 times, an idempotent chart Just Works and by guaranteeing to produce the same chart elements, you don't have to think about how to integrate your chart's state with the state of the app that uses it.
+Call it once, twice, 100 times, an idempotent chart just works and by guaranteeing to produce the same chart elements, you don't have to think about how to integrate your chart's state with the state of the app that uses it.

 Writing reusable charts with `appendSelect` is also _easier_ and makes your chart's code simpler.
 The syntax is just... _nice!_